class SchemaSanitizer:

 vertex.fields.remove(field_to_remove)

-# Update vertex index to match the most popular one
+# Update logical identity to match the most popular one.

 logger.debug(